UK Uncut: Banks

-Through meetings on Twitter at the end of January it was decided that the next UK Uncut targets would be banks that were alleged to have caused the financial crisis and had been bailed out by the government with billions of pounds.
+Through meetings on Twitter at the end of January 2011 it was decided that the next UK Uncut targets would be banks that were alleged to have caused the financial crisis and had been bailed out by the government with billions of pounds.
 UK Uncut called for people to stage "bail-ins" to turn banks into things that UK Uncut perceived as being threatened by the cuts.

-HSBC have also been accused of avoiding £2 billion worth of tax by Private Eye magazine by using a complicated system of channeling profits through the Netherlands,.
+HSBC have also been accused of avoiding £2 billion worth of tax by Private Eye magazine by using a complicated system of channeling profits through the Netherlands.

 On 19 February 2011, Barclays was targeted.
 The date was arranged to coincide with their bonus announcements.
 It was also alleged that Barclays was only paying 1% corporation tax in the UK.

 On 26 February, a day of action was called against the Royal Bank of Scotland and their subsidiary NatWest.
 The protest was arranged to coincide with the banks' bonus announcements.
 Once again protestors turned bank branches into services that they considered were threatened by the cuts.

 Healthcare

 On 9 October 2011, 2,000 health workers and activists took part in a sit-down protest on Westminster Bridge organised by UK Uncut in opposition to the proposed Health and Social Care Bill.

 The group has also targeted Atos, an IT company whose healthcare division operates a program for the Department for Work and Pensions to assess workers claiming disability benefits to see if they are "incapable" of work.
 Critics have felt that its program has lacked integrity and that its real goal is to divert funding from the disabled due to a lowered budget.
-The group also felt that it was inappropriate for Atos to sponsor the 2012 Summer Paralympics in London, a complementary event to the Olympics for the disabled given how its operation of the program has impacted the lives of many disabled workers through the denial of benefits.
-UK Uncut held a week of protests dubbed "The Atos Games" during the last week of August to coincide with the start of the Paralympics ending with a joint demonstration with Disabled People Against Cuts on 31 August outside the London headquarters of Atos and the Department for Work and Pensions.
+The group also felt that it was inappropriate for Atos to sponsor the 2012 Summer Paralympics in London, a high profile global event for the disabled, given how its operation of the program has impacted the lives of many disabled workers through the denial of benefits.
+UK Uncut held a week of protests dubbed "The Atos Games" during the last week of August, to coincide with the start of the Paralympics and ending with a joint demonstration with Disabled People Against Cuts on 31 August, outside the London headquarters of Atos and the Department for Work and Pensions.

 UK Uncut protesters, who were unimpressed by Starbucks' offer to pay £20 million corporation tax in the next two years, took part in protests in December 2012.